mwzheng/discord-bot/README.md

 - Create a .env file and add your bot_token

-- If you plan on using the !ticker command get an API key from Alpha Vantage (Free)
+- If you plan on using the !ticker command get an API key from Alpha Vantage (It's free)

+- To use the !define command get a token from [OwlBot](https://owlbot.info/?q=deadly) (It's free)

 - $ npm install